graphery/graphane-doc/minimal/index.md

     details: Built on web components, it seamlessly integrates with plain HTML and popular web frameworks like React, Angular, Vue, or Svelte.
 Enjoy a smooth integration process without any hassle.
   - title: Performance Optimization
     details: We prioritize performance optimization techniques.
 For a high-performance solution, benefit from efficient rendering algorithms, element reuse, and more.
+  - title: Tiny size
+    details: It comes with a component and library designed to take up minimal footprint.
+Its compact design ensures a fast and smooth download experience.<br/>It is a microframework.

 ---